 Among Americans who own a gun, nearly two-thirds (66%) say they own more than one, including 29% who own five or more.
 A large majority of gun owners (72%) own a handgun or pistol, while 62% own a rifle and 54% own a shotgun.
 About three-quarters of gun owners (73%) say they could never see themselves not owning a gun.

 2Protection tops the list of reasons why gun owners have a gun, according to the same survey.
-Two-thirds of gun owners (67%) say this as a major reason why they own a firearm.
+Two-thirds of gun owners (67%) say this is a major reason why they own a firearm.
 Considerably smaller shares say hunting (38%), sport shooting (30%), gun collecting (13%) or their job (8%) are major reasons.
 While men and women are about equally likely to cite protection (65% and 71%, respectively) as a major reason they own a gun, women are more likely than men to cite protection as the only reason (27% of women vs. 8% of men).
 Higher shares of male gun owners than female gun owners point to hunting (43% vs. 31%) and sport shooting (34% vs. 23%) as major reasons for gun ownership.

 Regardless of whether they live in an urban, suburban or rural area, Americans are much more likely to cite protection than other considerations as a major reason for owning a gun.
 Rural gun owners, however, are far more likely than their urban and suburban counterparts to say hunting is a major reason why they own a firearm (48% of rural gun owners say this, compared with 34% of suburbanites and 27% of urbanites).

 5Americans are divided over whether restricting legal gun ownership would lead to fewer mass shootings.
 Debates over the nation’s gun laws have often followed recent mass shootings.
-But Americans are split over whether legal changes would lead to fewer mass shootings, according to the fall 2018 poll.
+But Americans are split over whether legal changes would lead to fewer mass shootings, according to a fall 2018 poll.
 Nearly half of adults (47%) say there would be fewer mass shootings if it was harder for people to obtain guns legally, while a similar share (46%) says there would be no difference.
 Very few (6%) say there would be more mass shootings if it was harder for people to obtain guns legally.

 6Many Americans say they know someone who has been shot.
 A significant share of Americans (44%) say they personally know someone who has been shot, either accidentally or intentionally, according to the spring 2017 survey.
 A majority of black adults (57%) say this, compared with 43% of whites and 42% of Hispanics.
 Gun owners are more likely than non-gun owners to know someone who has been shot (51% vs. 40%).